dotnetrule/DesignPatternPlaybook/Readme.md

+## A repository with examples of different design patterns and best practices.

+# Tips on naming conventions for classess.
 Here is a non-exhaustive list of name suggestions you could use:
 - SomeSortOfCommand
 - SomeSortOfConfiguration
 - SomeSortOfCredentials